DeveloppeurPascal/Socket-Messaging-Library/README.md

 [Cette page en français.](LISEZMOI.md)

-Library and tool for managing a messaging system over TCP sockets.
+Socket Messaging is a Delphi Library for managing a messaging system over TCP/IP sockets between clients and servers or peer to peer programs.

-The library can be used in any Delphi project.
+The library can be used in any Delphi project on recent versions of the environment.
+It uses the TSocket class from System.Net.Socket, threads and generic collections.

-The utility allows you to generate complete source code rather than doing everything by hand in each project.
+To use this library more simply, and obtain the source code you need to use a client and server in your project, with your own interface, without coding, use [this code generator](https://smcodegenerator.olfsoftware.fr/).

+A presentation of the project and its use is planned at the [Delphi Coding Bootcamp 2023](https://learndelphi.org/coding-bootcamp-2023/) on Thursday August 17 at 12:00 NN (Central time) (7pm in Paris?).

 This code repository contains a project developed in Object Pascal language under Delphi.
 You don't know what Delphi is and where to download it ?
 You'll learn more [on this web site](https://delphi-resources.developpeur-pascal.fr/).